livialima/linuxupskillchallenge/docs/00-VPS-big.md

 * *Estimate prices*

 On a side note, avoid IBM Cloud as much as you can.
-They do not offer good deals and, according to some reports from previous students, their Linux VM is tampered with enough to the point some commands do not work as expected.
+They do not offer good deals and, according to some reports from previous students, their Linux VM is tampered with too much, to the point some commands do not work as expected.

 ### Educational Packs